haydengunraj/COVIDNet-CT/docs/dataset.md

 * `TCIA_DIR`: this should be set to the location of the `CT_Images_in_COVID-19_August_2020` directory from the NIH TCIA dataset.
 * `COVID_CTSET_META_CSV`: this should be set to the location of the file `Labels&Detailes/Patient_details.csv` from COVID-CTSet.
 * `COVID_CTSET_DIR`: this should be set to the location of the `Train&Validation` directory from COVID-CTSet.
+* `ICTCF_META_CSV`: this points to the file `ictcf_metadata.csv`, and should not be modified unless this file is moved from its default location.
+* `ICTCF_DIR`: this should be set to the location of the directory containing iCTCF patient cases in JPEG form (i.e., case directories for `Patient 1`, `Patient 2`, etc.).
 * `OUTPUT_DIR`: this should be set to the directory in which the final dataset will be created.

 To create the experimental "B" variant of the dataset, additional paths must be set: